Jump to NATIONAL RESOURCES

 The Center for Minority Veterans is part of the Office of the Secretary.
 The Center assists eligible

-veterans in their efforts to receive benefits and services from VA.
+veterans in their efforts to receive benefits and services from the VA.
 The Center acts only as a

 mediator and facilitator -- As such the Center does not process claims, handle equal employment